bergsalex/roux-cs5500-haploqa/docs/ProjectProposal.md

 Section 3).
 The change history to this document must be made available for review, with a specific emphasis on revision.

+To easily identify the version of the document being viewed, we will keep a semantic version for the document up to date and immediately visible on the title line.

+When applying [Semantic Versioning](https://semver.org/) to a document, apply semantic versioning to a document:
+- MAJOR version for changes that fundamentally alter the document's content
+  - these types of changes include adding or removing project goals, team members, stakeholders, and altering the approval process
+- MINOR versions for changes that clarify the document's content
+  - these types of changes that include rewording, expansion, and revision,
+- PATCH version should only be used for spelling and formatting fixes

+> NOTE: Changes to Language and Resources can fall in either can be either MAJOR or MINOR and should
+> evaluated on a case by base basis.

-*Proposal: To facilitate easy review of the change of this document, it is proposed that we name our "Pull Requests" in the scheme*
+To facilitate easy review of the change of this document, we will name our "Pull Requests" in the

-`Software Engineerig Project Proposal - Ver #.#`
+scheme: `Software Engineerig Project Proposal - Ver #.#.#`